 Planting is a challenge to integrate in this area due to underground structures, but seasonal planter boxes could be incorporated to enhance the area.

 Public Art

-There will be opportunities for public art including indigenous and commemorative artworks.
-This will contribute to the character and enhance the sense of place at the water's edge.
+There could be an opportunity to incorporate public art along the pathway to enhance the character and overall sense of place at the water's edge.

 View looking north